A visual symbol that can be placed on the cover of service bulletins, within the written liturgy, or on a large screen display.

 Description of Seven Doves

 During Pentecost we celebrate the advent of the Holy Spirit.
 The "fruit of the Spirit", depicted here in the shape of flaming doves, is represented by characteristics and attitudes.
 In Galatians 5:22-23 nine characteristics are listed.
 Six are recorded by the prophet Isaiah (11:2-3).
 In medieval art seven doves are shown because a seventh characteristic—piety—was added to the Septuagint, the Greek translation of the Hebrew Bible.
 Our focus, though, is not on the exact number but on the out-pouring of this wonderful gift.
 The presence of the living God among us unites us all as one community with a diversity of gifts.
-This diversity in unity is represented by the circle, a reflection of the unity of God in three Person.
+This diversity in unity is represented by the circle, a reflection of the unity of God in three Persons.

 - Isaiah 11:2-3